 For information regarding prerequisites for this course, please refer to the Academic Course Catalog

 Religious belief, in general, and Christianity in particular, is often falsely accused of requiring a blind leap of faith, the abandonment of reason and intellectual inquiry, and belief without evidence.
 Genuine, biblical Christianity, however, acknowledges human nature as including a robust rational, intellectual component, created by God and equipped for rational inquiry.
 Christianity has been attacked as irrational and incoherent; therefore, Christian apologists must be equipped to respond to these challenges by developing both a proper understanding of the relationship between faith and reason, and a comprehensive defense against specific arguments about Christianity.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Reason and Worship Paper
+Reason and Worship: Final Paper Assignment

-Faith and Reason Paper
+Faith and Reason: Final Paper Assignment

 The student will write a paper that advances and defends a comprehensive description of the proper relationship between faith and reason.
 The completed paper must be 3,000–3,600 words, and include at least 10 high-quality, scholarly sources (course textbooks and assigned scholarly articles may be used and do count toward this total) in current Turabian format.
-(MLO: A, B, C, D, E, F).